 The Joy Luck Club

-This curriculum unit offers teachers tested and proven materials for teaching The Joy Luck Club by Amy Tan to high school students.
+This curriculum unit offers teachers tested and proven materials for teaching Amy Tan's The Joy Luck Club to high school students.
 We have chosen this novel because it reflects a modern view of the experiences of immigrant families before and after they come to the United States.
 In addition, we want to update the titles that our students read and, whenever possible, include more living authors.
 This packet was developed to offer other teachers a sample plan to introduce students to Tan's work in particular and to Asian-American and contemporary literature in general.

 You will notice that the sample time line suggests a six-week unit.
 This is the format we use for the typical high school classroom, but other teachers have done it in a variety of other sequences and lengths.
 All of these have been successful.